zatonovo/arbitrage/README.md

 natively know how to operate on an array.

 Since Javascript doesn't support vectors out of the box, an external library must do the work.
-JuiceR does just this, while also providing tools to work with sequences in general as well as sample spaces and probability distributions.
+Arbitrage.js does just this, while also providing tools to work with sequences in general as well as sample spaces and probability distributions.